kuzzleio/kuzzle-release-tool/README.md

 - [ [#215](https://github.com/kuzzleio/kuzzle-backoffice/pull/215) ] Fix exposed port for Kuzzle backend in dev env: only 7512 is now used   ([ballinette](https://github.com/ballinette))
 ---

+## Release process

+This script follows the following steps to make a release:

+- Create a new branch on the kuzzle-test-environment (x.y.z-proposal)
+- Rewrite the .travis.yml according to the version configuration in compat.json
+- Ask you for a review of the .travis.yml
+- Push the branch
+- Forward travis output while it runs all the tests
+- Delete the branch once finished
+- Create a new branch on the repo you want to release based on the branch you're currently on
+- Update version in package.json
+- Push the branch

+You must fill the compat.json to specify which version of kuzzle and proxy you want to test

+TODO:
+- Create release on github